jdoleary/Spellmasons/docs/TasksCurrent.md

     - Don't let me put more cards down than i can afford
 - Brad:
     - How to communicatge the extra cost that distance adds to mana
-- todo: Make "mana cost" icon on cards allow for health cost (for spells such as mana steal)
-    - Bug: Mana steal costs mana, it shouldn't!!
 - Notify when waiting for other players to pick a character, just like "x players left to pick upgrade

 Finish Content: